microsoft/cloud-advocate-workshops/gMSA-AKS-Workshop/readme.md

 In order to perform the exercises in this workshop, you will need:

-- An Azure subscription with limits to deploy an AKS cluster, an Azure VM, an Azure vNet, and an Azure Key Vault.
+- An Azure subscription with role of Owner and limits to deploy an AKS cluster, an Azure VM, an Azure vNet, and an Azure Key Vault.
 - Internet access to open a browser session with the Azure Portal.

 ## Exercise 01 - Spinning up Azure environment